-There are many aspects of the menopause that can make a woman’s life miserable.
+There are many aspects of the menopause that can make a woman’s life challenging.

-Find out what they are and what steps you can take to cross them off of your symptom list.
+Let's find out what these sympyoms are are and what steps you can take to cross them off your symptom list.

 - What’s the worst that can happen at menopause?